Resources and Sample Application Forms for Community Health Workers

 The 2018 Ohio Community Health Worker Statewide Assessment

-In September 2018, the Ohio Department of Health (ODH) and the Ohio College of Medicine Government Resource Center (GRC) completed “Key Findings from the 2018 Ohio Community Health Worker Statewide Assessment (Assessment)” which identifies how CHWs are currently trained, certified, employed, and reimbursed.
+In September 2018, the Ohio Department of Health (ODH) and the Ohio Colleges of Medicine Government Resource Center (GRC) completed “Key Findings from the 2018 Ohio Community Health Worker Statewide Assessment (Assessment)” which identifies how CHWs are currently trained, certified, employed, and reimbursed.
 The summary report and fact sheets are below.

 Community Health Worker Certification and Applicant Information